HomeOfAviSynthPlusEvolution/L-SMASH-Works/VapourSynth/README.md

                 Whether to verify if the determined RAP by demuxer/parser is valid RAP (the frame is decoded).
                 This is done in the indexing step.
                 To avoid the indexing speed penalty set this to false.
+                Switching between `1` and `0` requires manual deletion of the index file.